mem48/geocompr/main.md

 The calculation of the normalized difference vegetation index (NDVI) is one of the most famous local, i.e. pixel-by-pixel, raster operations.
 It ranges between - 1 and 1 with positive values indicating the presence of living plants (mostly > 0.2).
-To calculate the NDVI, one uses the red and near-infrared bands of remotely sensed imagery (e.g., Landsat or Sentinel imagery) exploiting the fact that vegetation absorpts light heavily in the visible light spectrum, and especially in the red channel, while reflecting it in the near-infrared spectrum.
+To calculate the NDVI, one uses the red and near-infrared bands of remotely sensed imagery (e.g., Landsat or Sentinel imagery) exploiting the fact that vegetation absorbs light heavily in the visible light spectrum, and especially in the red channel, while reflecting it in the near-infrared spectrum.

 $$
 \begin{split}